-The term, environmental health education programme is defined by Nwose (2007)as the education of the members of the society about their immediate environment and global ecosystem.
+The term, environmental health education programme is defined by Nwose (2007) as the education of the members of the society about their immediate environment and global ecosystem.
 They listed the component of the programme to include physical characteristics, climate agents or contamination, natural resources and how to maintain a balance and harmonious environment based on the principles of stability, conservation, recycling, detoxification and the concept of global inter-dependence.
-Omebe (2007) defined environmental education programme as the kind of intervention which helps the public to acquire awareness of the environmental health education programme as an aspect of general education designed to inform consumers about the relationship between their actions and the protection of healthy environment.
+Omebe (2007) defined environmental education programme as the kind of intervention which helps the public to acquire awareness of the environment for sustainable development.
+In line with the above, the researcher defines environmental health education programme as an aspect of general education designed to inform consumers about the relationship between their actions and the protection of healthy environment.
 Part of this explanation is that it is also a kind of intervention that aims at promoting a healthy environment.
 Environmental health education programme for meat vendors should aim at helping the vendors to acquire health knowledge and improve on their practices on the job.